blinkbitcoin/charts/charts/lnd/README-backup.md

 ## Testing

+* Running the backup tests assumes to have a running dev environment with bitcoind and lnd online and initialized as described in the [dev readme](/dev/README.md#regtest)
-For development and testing, use the test files in `dev/bitcoin/lnd-backup-test/`:
+* For development and testing, use the test files in `dev/bitcoin/lnd-backup-test/`:

 ```bash
 cd dev/bitcoin/lnd-backup-test